yohm/rb_call/README.md

 ```

 Use Python 3 and then install the following dependencies.
-Please note that msgpack-rpc-python does not work well with msgpack-python 0.5 or later.

 ```
 pip install mprpc
 ```

-Execute a sample script.
+To verify the installation, execute a sample script.

 ```
 python rb_call.py